theshivammaheshwari/tripennse/README.md

 Feel free to contribute by submitting a pull request.
 Ensure your changes align with the project's goals.

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the Indian License.